samus-io/tablab-steps/steps/XVdaggJocoulkDbl5Q6eX8HCD3SlUeuzn7J/en/README.md

   </script>
   ```

-  * In this case, as can be seen, the CSRF token is retrieved from a web application endpoint rather than being embedded as a hidden input field in an HTML form.
+  * In this case, as can be seen, the CSRF token is retrieved from the web application endpoint `/api/csrf-token` rather than being embedded as a hidden input field in an HTML form.
   * It also includes the CSRF token in the `X-CSRF-Token` header, requiring the CORS policy to explicitly allow `X-CSRF-Token` via `Access-Control-Allow-Headers: X-CSRF-Token`, otherwise the browser will block the request before reaching the server.
   * Similarly, if `POST` method is not permitted in `Access-Control-Allow-Methods: POST`, the web application's CORS policy will cause the browser to block preflighted cross-origin POST requests.